iqhive/runtime.link/zgo/Readme.md

 # ZGO

-A data-race free safer subset of the Go specification + optimisations.
+A data-race-free safer subset of the Go specification + optimisations.

 Additional Rules:
 1. Global variables cannot be mutated after init.